Posts Tagged Poets

 strand by strand.
 Nothing

-but aggravation, you say.
+but aggravation,

 Your lips